duanelupinski/nifi-crdb-installation/README.md

 ## The Servers

-If you don't have a hosted or on-premise cloud solution you can spinup a sample NiFi cluster on your desktop using VMware or VirtualBox.
-For macOS / Apple Silicon you can download the dmg from https://www.virtualbox.org/wiki/Downloads and install the package.
+If you don't have a hosted or on-premise cloud solution you can spinup a sample NiFi cluster on your desktop using VMware, VirtualBox or UTM.
+For macOS / Apple Silicon you can download the UTM dmg from [here](https://mac.getutm.app/) and install the package.

-With VirtualBox I created three Ubuntu 64-bit VMs with the following configuration:
+With UTM I created three Ubuntu 64-bit VMs with the following configuration:
 - **Memory**: 4GB
 - **Virtual Hard Disk**: VDI
 - **Disk Size**: 100GB Dynamically Allocated
 - **Processor**: 2 CPUs
 - **Network**: Bridged Adapter

-I also set the Shared Clipboard and Drag’n’Drop values to Bidirectional under the General > Advanced settings to make it easier to work between the host and guest machines.

 For GCP we used three N2 General-purpose 32 vCPU and 64 GB machines.